New bill would require Americans to vote in elections or face penalty - NewsBreak

 New bill would require Americans to vote in elections or face penalty

-The Civic Duty to Vote Act was introduced to the House of Representatives on Monday.
+The Civic Duty to Vote Act was introduced to the House of Representatives on Monday, KTLA sister station KVEO reports.
 The bill is written by Rep. John Larson (CT-1).

-The bill’s goal is to require each eligible citizen to appear to vote in each regularly scheduled general election for federal office.
-To be an eligible citizen, a person has to be registered to vote for an upcoming election.abc27 to host Pennsylvania Democratic Primary Senate Debate

 If any eligible citizen is found to have not voted in the general election, a $20 civil money penalty will be assessed to these individuals.